-The following screenshots are from Windows' command prompt but it should be the same on Windows, Linux and macOS.
+The following screenshots are from Windows' command prompt, but they should be the same on Windows, Linux, and macOS.

-ssh username@IP_of_seedbox (firstname.lastname@example.org) ssh email@example.com (firstname.lastname@example.org) ssh email@example.com (firstname.lastname@example.org)
+ssh username@IP_of_slot (firstname.lastname@example.org) ssh email@example.com (firstname.lastname@example.org) ssh email@example.com (firstname.lastname@example.org)

-- When you entered the correct password, you'll enter the shell of your seedbox.
+- When you entered the correct Password, you'll enter the shell of your slot.

-PuTTY is a free and open-source GUI SSH, Telnet, Rlogin and serial port connection client for Windows.
-You may also use this to connect to your seedbox.
+PuTTY is a free and open-source GUI SSH, Telnet, Rlogin, and serial port connection client for Windows.
+You may also use this to connect to your slot.

 - Download and install the latest release of PuTTY here.